 Use our February Garden Explorer tour from your desktop or smartphone to plan your visit around these blooms!
 Check back for a link to this month’s Bright Spots (PDF) highlighting current blooms and interest.

 During particularly warm winters like this year’s, you may find the hybrid hellebore, Helleborus x ericsmithii ‘Silvermoon’ blooming as early as February.
-Ours is planted in an area of the Central Garden that is somewhat protected from the harshest winds of winter.
+Ours is planted in an area of the Central Garden somewhat protected from the harshest winds of winter.
 With buildings on three sides, it finds a bit of a microclimate in our North Terrace.
-Don’t miss this silvery beauty on your left as soon as you enter into the Garden.
+Don’t miss this silvery beauty on your left as soon as you enter the Garden.

-We have several cultivars of Galanthus nivalis, but they all have one thing in common: beautiful white blooms edged in bright green, blooming when you need them most.
+We have several cultivars of Galanthus nivalis, but they all have one thing in common: beautiful white flowers edged in bright green, blooming when you need them most.
 You’ll find several patches of them in Flagler Garden.